 A cylinder containing 10 to 20 ppm NO in N2 with less than 1.0 ppm NO2 is used as the concentration standard for verifications, calibrations and audits.
-An additional cylinder containing 2 to 3 ppm NO in N2 is used as the concentration standard for low end audit levels.
 Cylinders must be traceable to a National Institute of Standards and Technology (NIST) NO in N2 Standard Reference Material or NO2 Standard Reference Material.
 Procedures for certifying the NO cylinder (working standard) against a NIST traceable NO or NO2 standard and for determining the amount of NO2 impurity are given in EPA Publication NO. EPA-006/4-75-003, "Technical Assistance Document for the Chemiluminescence Measurement of Nitrogen Dioxide."
-In addition, the procedure for the certification of a NO working standard against a NIST traceable NO standard and determination of the amount of NO2 impurity in the working standard is reproduced here.
 The cylinder should be recertified on a regular basis as determined by the local quality control program.

 The gas certification process is quite rigorous.
 However, it is still possible to receive a cylinder gas out of specification.
 Polk County Air Quality will verify that a new cylinder gas is within specification before it is put into use.
-Immediately prior to removing an old cylinder, perform a zero/precision/ span check, making sure that relevant criteria are met.
+Immediately prior to removing an old cylinder, perform a zero/precision/span check, making sure that relevant criteria are met.
 Change to the new cylinder, and update the Thermo 146i with the new stock gas concentration.
 Adjust the 146i to produce a target concentration equivalent to the precision level last used with the old cylinder.
 If the instrument reading is within 4% of the expected value, proceed to calibrate the analyzer with the new stock cylinder.
 If it is not within 4%, investigate and resolve the disparity prior to using the new cylinder.
+Record all information on the Gas Comparison Spreadsheet, Form 1, Appendix A.